zkhcohen/sensor-exporter/README.md

 # sensor-exporter
 Prometheus exporter for sensor data like temperature and fan speed.

+This version has been edited to look at 172.17.0.1 (Docker host) for connection to the hddtemp daemon.

 ## Inputs